 Timely and complete submissions are the responsibility of the Applicant.
-All applications must be received via the e-mail address RFGA.RuralHospStab7@dch.ga.gov, by no later than Monday, May 2, 2022, 3:00 pm, closing date.
-Applications may be submitted prior to the closing date and time of Monday, May 2, 2022, 3:00 PM, however all submissions are final.
+All applications must be received via the e-mail address RFGA.DualTrackFY25@dch.ga.gov no later than Wednesday, January 8, 2025, 11:59PM, however all submissions

 ALL LATE APPLICATIONS WILL BE CONSIDERED NON-RESPONSIVE AND INELIGIBLE FOR CONSIDERATION.
 PLEASE ALLOW AMPLE TIME TO SUBMIT APPLICATIONS PRIOR TO SUBMISSION DEADLINE.